hominee/crossbus/README.md

 - **Real-time Execution Control**

-  crossbus provides a handle with which more routines and events can be fulfilled for each spawned future.
+  crossbus provides a handle with which more routines and events can be intercepted for each spawned task.

 **Currently crossbus is in its alpha version, all APIs and archtecture is not stable yet, and evolves very quickly.**